claritylab/lucida/README.md

 Here are what you need to do concretely:

-i.
+⋅⋅⋅⋅1.
 Add a thrift wrapper which typically consists of a Thrift handler which implements the Thrift interface described above, and a server daemon which is the entry point of your service.

-ii.
+⋅⋅⋅⋅2.
 Modify your Makefile for compiling your service and shell script for starting your service.

-iii.
+⋅⋅⋅⋅3.
 Test your service.

-iv.
+⋅⋅⋅⋅4.
 Put your service into a Docker image, and add Kubernetes `yaml` scripts for your service.

 2. Modify the command center.
 (TODO)